jasper-zanjani/notes/lx/commands/README.md

 | uniq -c | sort -nr
 ```

-[ftp]: # 'Transfer files to and from a remote network site"
+[ftp]: # 'Transfer files to and from a remote network site'
+[dnf]: dnf.md '"Dandified YUM", successor to `yum` as a package manager for RPM-based Linux distributions like Fedora.'
+[fc-cache]: #fc-cache "Update the font cache."
+[ip]: ip.md "Newer alternative to the old `ifconfig`"
+[iw]: iw.md "Show or manipulate wireless devices and their configuration"